ux-mark/recipes/README.md

 - Optimize image loading for better performance

 ## Deployment

-### Vercel Deployment
-The site can be deployed on Vercel or any platform supporting Next.js applications:
-- Set up environment variables if needed
-- Build the project with `npm run build`
-- Deploy the output to your hosting provider

 ### DigitalOcean App Platform Deployment
 The project is configured for deployment on DigitalOcean's App Platform (free tier):